jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   the test passes, because the :ref:`function<what is a function?>` always returns ``first_input, last_input`` and the call in the test sends ``'first'`` as ``first_input`` and ``'last'`` as ``last_input``.

-* The problem with giving arguments this way is that they always have to be in the order in the :ref:`function definition<how to make a function with input>` or I get something different.
+* The problem with giving arguments this way is that they always have to be in the order in the :ref:`function definition<how to make a function that takes input>` or I get something different.
 I add an :ref:`assertion<what is an assertion?>` to show this

   .. code-block:: python
     :lineno-start: 61